turbot/steampipe-plugin-jira/docs/tables/jira_component.md

 # Table: jira_component

 Jira project components are generic containers for issues.
-Components can have Component Leads: people who are automatically assigned issues with that component.
-Components add some structure to projects, breaking it up into features, teams, modules, subprojects, and more.
+Components add some structure to projects, breaking it into features, teams, modules, subprojects, and more.
 Using components, you can generate reports, collect statistics, display it on dashboards, etc.

 ## Examples